 The coin image on the hub is always a positive, or relief image, and the image on a die is always a negative or sunken image.
 In this way, when our coins are struck, we get the raised detail we expect on our circulating coinage.

 The coin hub itself looks just like a coin die, with the exception of the relief image.
 It is comprised of a steel shaft with the image of the coin impressed into one end of it.
 Some coin dies are specially manufactured to be used in the production of collector coins.
 For example, Proof coins are minted from specially prepared coin dies that have been polished to a mirror-like finish.
 Other parts of the die are finished with a process to impart a frosted finish to select parts of the die.

 Currently, The United States Mint uses computers and digital imaging to create our coins.
 Some of the artists at the mint use computer software to sculpt the coin images.
 Other artists sculpt directly into traditional plaster media.
 Regardless of the media chosen, both methodologies result in high quality dies used by the United States Mint.

 If a coin design is created in plaster, it is then three-dimensionally scanned into the computer.
 The computer image is then manually touched up before the master hubs are created.
 Imperfections are removed, letters are aligned, and the design is reviewed to make sure it can be physically produced on the coining presses that the mint uses.

-Gone are the days that manual processes that were once use to create master hubs from plaster models.
-Computers and software now help The United States Mint to produce the highest quality coins that the world has ever seen.
+Gone are the days that manual processes that were once used to create master hubs from plaster models.
+Computers and software now help the United States Mint to produce the highest quality coins that the world has ever seen.